interferences-at/encreslumieres/OSC.md

 `/scale/center, iff`

 Arguments:
-* Argument 1: spray identifier
+* Argument 1: painter identifier
 * Argument 2: center x (in the range [0,1])
 * Argument 3: center y (in the range [0,1])

 Description:
-Sets the scale center (within the range [0,1]) for a spray can.
+Sets the scale center (within the range [0,1]) for a painter.
 The default is (0.5, 0.5)
 For the Y scale, 0.0 is the top of the sketch and 1.0 is the bottom.
 For the X scale, 0.0 is the left of the sketch and 1.0 is the right.